The first time I booked a videographer for a creative project, I thought I was prepared going into it.

 6. Be Conscious of Background Noise

-If you’re recording audio – avoid busy locations and windy areas.
+If you’re recording audio – avoid busy / noisy locations.
 Trust me – your videographer will thank you and you won’t have to change up your shoot’s location on the fly.
 Hot tip: film early.
-Spaces are less crowded and you won’t run into loud leaf blowers before 8am.
+Spaces aren’t as crowded and it’s less likely you’ll run into loud leaf blowers before 8am.

 7. Be Strategic About Shoot Time